-Within Dell Medical School, Dr. William Matsui has many roles.
-He is the vice dean of research and a professor of oncology and internal medicine.
-Within his area of expertise, he subspecializes in cancers of the blood and bone marrow.
+Within Dell Medical School and The University of Texas Medical Center, Dr. William Matsui has many roles.
+He is the vice dean of research, helping to accelerate health discovery and innovation by leveraging the expertise of collaborators across the University.
+And as a professor of oncology and internal medicine, subspecializing in cancers of the blood and bone marrow, Dr. Matsui has been part of UT’s efforts to find new treatments to eradicate cancer since 2018.

 Read on to learn more about Dr. Matsui’s approach and his dedication to achieving results.